Warsaw Ghetto Uprising: Casualties

-13,000 Jews were killed in the ghetto during the uprising (some 6,000 among them were burnt alive or died from smoke inhalation).
+Around 13,000 Jews were killed in the ghetto during the uprising (some 6,000 among them were burnt alive or died from smoke inhalation).
 Of the remaining 50,000 residents, almost all were captured and shipped to the death camps of Majdanek and Treblinka.

 Jürgen Stroop's internal SS daily report for Friedrich Krüger, written on 16 May 1943, stated:

-According to the casualty lists in Stroop's report, German forces suffered a total of 110 casualties – 17 dead (of whom 16 were killed in action) and 93 injured – of whom 101 are listed by name, including over 60 members of the Waffen-SS.
-These figures did not include Jewish collaborators, but did include the "Trawniki men" and Polish police under his command.
+According to the casualty lists in Stroop's report, German forces suffered a total of 110 casualties – 17 dead (of whom 16 were killed in action) and 93 injured – of whom 101 are listed by name.
+These figures did not include Jewish collaborators but did include the Trawniki men and Polish police under his command.
+Of the 16 personnel reported as killed in action by Stroop, 14 were SS, Wehrmacht, or order police personnel, two were Trawniki men, and one was a Polish policeman.
+Those wounded and listed by name in his report include 60 Waffen-SS soldiers, 11 Trawniki men, 12 Sicherheitspolizei officers, 5 Polish policemen, and 2 Wehrmacht pioneers.